StephanieTayo/StephanieTayo/README.md

 - 👋 Hi, I’m @StephanieTayo
-- 👀 I’m interested in Software development and im practicing Java.
+- 👀 I’m interested in Software Engineering using Java.
+I try to post my projects as i continue to develop my skills.
+-
--  I have experience in Data analysis in Python and   Web development -
+-  I have experience in Data analysis in Python and   Web development as well -
 - 📫 How to reach me ...
 Stephanie Tayo on Linked in